bonigarcia/webdrivermanager/README.md

 Check out [WebDriverManager Examples][WebDriverManager Examples] for some JUnit tests utilizing WebDriverManager.

-## Advanced
+## Configuration

-Configuration parameters for WebDriverManager are set in the ``application.properties`` file:
+Configuration parameters for WebDriverManager are set in the ``webdrivermanager.properties`` file:

 ```properties
 wdm.targetPath=~/.m2/repository/webdriver